-If you are a healthcare professional suffering from a work-related injury and you are seeking to file a workers’ compensation claim, please contact our attorneys at 949-423-3212 or you may visit our office at 505 N Tustin Ave #103, Santa Ana, CA 92705.
+If you are a healthcare professional suffering from a work-related injury and you are seeking to file a workers’ compensation claim, please contact our attorneys at 949-423-3212.
 We are ready to provide you with the laws that guide your case so that you make the most out of your workers’ compensation claim.

 Health Care Worker Injuries Covered by Workers Compensation